-We are delighted to have teamed up with geologist Dr Jodie Fisher and environmental science student Hayley Hill, from the University of Plymouth, who have created a set of brand new school workshops specially tailored for students from primary right up to Key Stage 5.
+We are delighted to have teamed up with geologist Dr Jodie Fisher and environmental scientist Hayley Hill, from the University of Plymouth, who have created a set of brand new school workshops specially tailored for students from primary right up to Key Stage 5.

 These workshops include learning about climate change over Earth's history (in 'the toilet roll of time'), clips and learning from our films, and creative activities and games.